japhib/java-mini-ls-go/README.md

 ## Ideas for useful features beyond compile errors

-It's great when the IDE can show how to
+It's great when the IDE can show how to clean up code, especially for beginners.
+Here are some examples of useful refactors:

 - Corrections for common mistakes such as:
   - using == on a String